ibexa/documentation-developer/docs/api/rest_api_authentication.md

 This page refers to [REST API reference](rest_api_reference/rest_api_reference.html), where you can find detailed information about
 REST API resources and endpoints.

-Five authentication methods are currently supported: session (default), basic, JWT, OAuth and client certificate (SSL).
+Five authentication methods are currently supported: session (default), JWT, basic, OAuth and client certificate (SSL).
-TODO: Confirm OAuth and certificate (SSL)

 Those methods can't be used at the same time.
-TODO: Confirm; priorities: session < basic < JWT; What about OAuth and SSL?

-Using HTTPS for authenticated (REST) traffic is highly recommended.
+Using HTTPS for authenticated traffic is highly recommended.

 Other security related subjects can be consulted: